fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### April, 2023

 I recently visited Bangalore and met with my friends; to explore and pursue a new idea.
 We had a great time and I am looking forward to meeting them again.
 I have planned something exciting for me to hop onto once my college gets over.
-My primary priority remains the same, which is to work with one of the top tech companies and work on projects that I am really passionate about.
-While I go and hunt for jobs, [Srijan](https://injuly.in) and I have planned to start something of our own!
-The egg has just been laid and we have still a lot of figuring out to do, but I am really excited about it.
+My primary priority remains the same, which is to work with one of the top tech companies and work on projects that I am passionate about.
+While I go and hunt, [Srijan](https://injuly.in) and I have planned to start something of our own!
+The egg has just been laid and we have still a lot of figuring out to do, but I am excited about it.

 I hosted a session, [Git Groove](https://www.linkedin.com/posts/anubhabpatnaik0530_git-groove-getting-into-the-rhythm-of-version-activity-7050527332519862272-jniz?utm_source=share&utm_medium=member_desktop): Getting into the rhythm of version control with Git & GitHub with UnStop Chapter of Sit, BBS and it was a huge success.
 We are planning to host a more advanced session on Git and GitHub shortly.
 There's also a web development workshop coming up.